 What are the tea houses like en route, particularly the ones we stay in overnight?

 Most of the tea houses we use are above the basic accommodation.
 The rooms are on a twin sharing basis and the bathrooms are common.
-All the lodges have electricity, some uses the solar power; so clients can expect WiFi service and charging facilities, but they have to pay extra.
+All the lodges have electricity, some use solar power; so clients can expect WiFi service and charging facilities, but they have to pay extra.